yevhenii-dovhaniuk/conductor-task/README.md

 2) Paste generated token value to `/server/config/token/personal-auth-token.ts`
 3) Start server
 4) Open main page and select checkbox `Use GraphQL API` at the top-right corner or the page
 5) Excellent!
 You are now using `GraphQL API` for all data fetching!
+* you can always return to http api simply unchecking `Use GraphQL API` from step 4.
+No server/client restarts required :D

 ### Test